 Ian Macphee, Former Australian Minister for Productivity

-Details of book pricing for I Want to Fix Ears
+Pricing details for I Want to Fix Ears

 The recommended retail price in Australia is $49.95.
 Postage is $9.95 in Australia for up to three books.
 Postage outside Australia will be charged at actual cost.